Optical Spectrum Analyzer Tutorials

 Click to Enlarge

-Figure 2: Stacked spectra for 55 pulse repetition rates between 100 Hz and 100 kHz for a 1550 nm DFB laser diode.
+Figure 2: Stacked spectra for 55 pulse repetition rates between 100 Hz and 100 kHz for a 1550 nm DFB laser diode measured with an OSA20xC device.
 The intensity is mapped in a logarithmic scale.
 OSA settings: High Resolution, High Sensitivity, No Apodization, 5 averages.

 Mathematically, the resultant spectrum of a pulsed source can be described by a convolution between the spectrum of the light source and the spectrum corresponding to the pulses.
 As a result, the impact of these artifacts will vary with the pulse repetition rate and the modulation depth of the light source as well as the OPD sample rate (cm/s) of the OSA.
 The modulation depth of the light source determines the amplitude of the spectral ghosts; a weak modulation yields weak spectral ghosts while a modulation of 100% (on-off pulsation) yields the strongest spectral ghosts.